wtorricos/SAFEFromScratch/Readme.md

 <h1 id="solution">Create the solution and projects</h1>

 First we are going to create the solution and the main projects.
+  - Start by creating an empty folder for your project, I'm going to refer to this folder as the root folder, and then add the following items to this folder:
   - Create the solution: $ `dotnet new sln --name SafeFromScratch`
   - src folder: $ `mkdir src`
   - Client Project:
-    - create project (by default the folder name is used): `dotnet new console --output src/Server -lang F#`
+    - create project (by default the folder name is used): `dotnet new console --output src/Client -lang F#`
   - Server Project:
     - `dotnet new console --output src/Server -lang F#`
   - Shared Project: